Coins of the New Zealand dollar: Change to smaller coins

-After a three-month public submission period that ended on 4 February 2005, the Reserve Bank announced on 31 March it would go ahead with the proposed changes.
+After a three-month public submission period that ended on 4 February 2005, the Reserve Bank announced on 31 March that it would go ahead with the proposed changes.
 The changeover period started on 31 July 2006, with the old coins usable up until 31 October 2006.

 The older 50, 20, 10 and 5c pieces are no longer legal tender, but are still able to be handed in at the Reserve Bank in Wellington, either in person or by post, in exchange for their face value.
 Any old currency surrendered in this way for its face value must be paid directly into a bank account.
 This can be either a New Zealand account in New Zealand Dollars, or a Foreign bank account in any of the following five currencies: USD, CAD, GBP, AUD, or EUR.

 In August 2005, the Royal Canadian Mint, which has minted Canadian coins in plated steel in the past, was selected by the Reserve Bank to make the new coins.
-The new coins have a unique electromagnetic signature which enables modern vending machines to determine coin counterfeiting and foreign coins Change For The Better Learning Resources, and it was estimated the changeover would remove nearly $5 million of foreign coinage from circulation.
+The new coins have a unique electromagnetic signature which enables modern vending machines to determine coin counterfeiting and foreign coins, and it was estimated the changeover would remove nearly $5 million of foreign coinage from circulation.

 The change to smaller coins is also advantageous to Australia, as the outgoing 5, 10, and 20c coins were of the same size and weight as Australian coins of these denominations, and were easily confused by shopkeepers and retailers, as well as being usable in Australian vending machines, parking meters, and coin deposit machines at banks.

 Future

 After the death of Queen Elizabeth II in September 2022, the Reserve Bank said it would exhaust its existing coin stocks before introducing new coins featuring King Charles III.
 Based on current stock levels, this would likely be several years away.
+The effigy of King Charles III has appeared on New Zealand's proof coins since 2024.
+In May 2025, the Reserve Bank confirmed 10 cent coins with the effigy of King Charles III will enter circulation around 2027.